tobek/headsoak/notes.md

     - 'x' admin
         - only necessary if recipient of 'w' *can't* share or depending on 'w' behavior of sharer deleting/unsharing
     - 'd' deleted. only found in recipient's /user/uid/share document, indicates recipient should update their sharing info accordingly, and then can delete the 'd' record
+    - notes
+        - dropbox, when sharing, has checkbox "Allow editors to manage membership of this folder" and then, in the dropdown to control per user, you can choose "can view", "can edit", "make owner".

 ##### soon